msainio/hpc-rag/README.md

-# Retrieval-Augmented Generation for High-Performance Computing Question Answering
+# Towards Optimizing the Retrieval Quality of a Retrieval-Augmented Chatbot for HPC User Support

 This repository contains code and data for the master's thesis "Towards Optimizing the Retrieval Quality of a Retrieval-Augmented Chatbot for HPC User